 Chill #2 is also one of the university city’s best live music venues by night, and serves artisan coffee by day.

-Foodie events devoted to specific cuisines are also a speciality: recent options have included Greek, burger and Brazilian nights.
+Foodie events devoted to specific cuisines are also a speciality.
+Recent options have included Greek, burger and Brazilian nights – I’d definitely recommend attending one of these nights if you can!

 14. Courtyard café at the Fitzwilliam Museum